In the name of Allāh, ar-Raḥmān (the Most Merciful), ar-Raḥīm (the Bestower of Mercy).

-Several brothers requested that I also make the same points available in English; perhaps Allāh would make it a cause of guidance for the western audience.
+Several brothers then requested that I share the same points in English, in the hope that Allāh may make them a means of guidance for a Western audience.

 I entitled my original points: